zcrayman/tut-data/1/README.ftl.md

 ## Modelling the Persistence Domain

-As you dive into building Yummy Noodle Bar's persistence services, the ability to create, update and remove Orders, MenuItems and OrderStatuses is the focus.
+First up, the ability to create, update and remove Orders, MenuItems and OrderStatuses is your first task.

 It can be tempting to simply map the core Order domain to the data stores and work from there, but that would ignore the boundary between the Core and the Persistence domain.